How to Get a Great Site and Avoid Common Mistakes

 - You have to REALLY know your stuff to make WordPress and a premade theme and a theme builder fast.
 It ain’t easy.

 One of the things we like about WordPress is the evolution of the platform.
 It has come a long way from its inception as a blogging platform, and updates are released frequently, with major releases every four months on average.
 The downside of all these updates?
 Well, things break.

 I’ve already mentioned that we have a central philosophy of using as much core WordPress functionality as we can.
 Here’s the other one: We use as few apps as possible.
-And the ones we use are well supported and trusted, and we’re intimately familiar with them.
+And the ones we use are well supported and trusted, we’re intimately familiar with them, or they are from highly reputable app marketing companies.
 When WordPress updates come out, we rarely have to do anything other than update app versions.

 Hosting platforms also get updated, and that can lead to major issues as well.
 One of our hosting partners updated the PHP version on their servers – all of our custom WordPress sites were just fine, but the older theme builds all broke.
 Fortunately, we have amazing developers, but we’re pretty lucky in that regard.